 Challenging the benefit figures is as important as working on the available amount and the only way to avoid any ancillary applications by the Crown is to make sure the order made is affordable and correct in law in the first place.

-Our detailed analysis of the figures allows us to challenge the amount which the prosecution seeks to confiscate.
+Our detailed analysis of the figures often allows us to challenge the amount which the prosecution seeks to confiscate.

-Instructions to us range from the early stages where the orders have not yet been made, through to instructions on reducing orders and enforcement hearings at the Magistrate and more recently to defending applications to appoint receivers.
+Instructions to us range from the early stages where the orders have not yet been made, through to instructions on reducing orders and enforcement hearings at the Magistrates and more recently to defending applications to appoint receivers.

 We are actively selling properties for several of our clients to allow for payment of their confiscation orders.
 Each of these has had successful Section 11 applications and 3 of them will require Section 23 applications and we successfully argued for clients not to have their extra prison terms imposed.

-In addition we are also instructed on appeals against confiscation orders.
+In addition, we are also instructed on appeals against confiscation orders.
 In fact, we are instructed on all areas and aspects of confiscation proceedings across England and Wales.

 For the help and assistance you need get in touch with us today: